isomerpages/seab-corp/news/press-releases/_posts/2018-01-05-post-Release of 2017 Singapore Cambridge GCE O Level Examination Results and 2018 JAE.md

 of <u>Form P</u> from their respective secondary schools, inviting them to apply for the PFP.
 Each copy of <u>Form P</u> contains a unique password.
-Students should use the respective passwords to submit their applications online via the PFP website at <a href="https://pfp.polytechnic.edu.sg/PFP/index.html" rel="noopener noreferrer nofollow" target="_blank">https://pfp.polytechnic.edu.sg/PFP/index.html</a>.
+Students should use the respective passwords to submit their applications online via the PFP website at https://pfp.polytechnic.edu.sg/PFP/index.html.
 Information on how O-Level results are considered in the computation of the ELMAB3 aggregate can be found on the website.</p>
 <p>15.
 Applications for the PFP will stay open from 2.00pm on Friday, 12